gaganmaheshwari/blog-webjeda/_posts/2016-05-27-jekyll-collections.md

 {% endfor %}
 {% endraw %}{% endhighlight %}

 Above liquid syntax will find all the theme files inside **_themes** folder and list them out along with their title and description.
-I have also included images in my theme collection using {{page.image}}.
+I have also included images in my theme collection using ``{% raw %}{{page.image}}{% endfor %}``.
 For simplicity, I haven't included it here.
 This will render a theme list like this.
 <div style="border: 1px solid #aaa">
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 639.007 213.476" >
 <text transform="matrix(1 0 0 1 21.2764 29.0781)"><tspan x="0" y="0" style="fill:#3B97D3; font-family:'Helvetica'; font-size:24;font-weight:bold">Purple</tspan><tspan x="0" y="14.4" style="font-family:'Helvetica'; font-size:12;">Purple is a minimal theme built on default jekyll theme.
 It is very light highly customizable.
 Suitable for minimal blogs.</tspan><tspan x="0" y="57.6" style="fill:#3B97D3; font-family:'Helvetica'; font-size:24;font-weight:bold">Sidebar</tspan><tspan x="0" y="72" style="font-family:'Helvetica'; font-size:12;">Webjeda Sidebar is an elegant theme which offers a nice toggleable sidebar. </tspan><tspan x="0" y="86.4" style="font-family:'Helvetica'; font-size:12;">The theme stands out in its features like changable color scheme and pre-installed sharebar, analytics and disqus. </tspan><tspan x="0" y="100.8" style="font-family:'Helvetica'; font-size:12;">It is suitable for all kinds of blogging.</tspan><tspan x="0" y="144" style="fill:#3B97D3; font-family:'Helvetica'; font-size:24;font-weight:bold">Thunder</tspan><tspan x="0" y="158.4" style="font-family:'Helvetica'; font-size:12;">Thunder is a lightning fast responsive theme based on default Jekyll theme. </tspan><tspan x="0" y="172.8" style="font-family:'Helvetica'; font-size:12;">It is minimal and free from JavaScript.
 It has a css file of size 5kb.
 This theme is best suited for minimal blogs.</tspan></text></svg>